 I’m sure not everyone actually utilizes this flexibility.
 But it works well for me!

 I trust TurboTax partially because it’s an Intuit product, and they’re masters at this sort of thing.
 But also, I know that TurboTax updates its software to match new tax laws every year.
-So you don’t have to worry about claiming a deduction that’s no longer available, or missing one that’s just be instituted.
+So you don’t have to worry about claiming a deduction that’s no longer available, or missing one that’s just been instituted.

 Like I said, I’ve been using TurboTax for years.
 So I don’t have a whole lot of bad things to say about it.
-But here are a couple potential issues:
+But here are a couple of potential issues: